Wednesday, December 31, 2008

 Maybe 150m inland from the pier is GARDEN VIEW RESORT, a budget joint with trad bungalows - it looked to have been refurbished a bit from travelfish’s scathing report.

-Ditto KO YAO BEACH BUNGALOWS (update Jan 13 - now calling itself FASAI BEACH BUNGALOWS) which are immediately on the pier side of the Beach Club, just out of shot to the right - the restaurant has beach views but the bungalows are built slightly further back over a tidal creek running parallel to the sand.
+Ditto THE WHITE HOUSE (when I first checked this place in 2008 is was called KO YAO BEACH BUNGALOWS - in 2013 it was using FASAI BEACH BUNGALOWS) which is immediately on the pier side of the Beach Club - the restaurant has beach views but the bungalows are built slightly further back over a tidal creek running parallel to the sand.

-Beach Bungalow’s accommodation looked like it’d got a lick of paint both outside and interior when I checked it.
-Inside was tidy, clean, with bathroom.
-If I had not been put off by travelfish's report, I would have been happy with this place.The tidal creek looks a big daggy low tide but maybe you have your own little Venice when the water rises.
-Beach 20m away.
-400baht before bargaining when I checked.
-Duck next door for a beer with the Beach Club high-rollers when your partner accuses you of slumming it.
+Beach Bungalow’s accommodation in 2008 looked like it’d got a lick of paint both outside and interior.
+Inside was basic but tidy, clean, with bathroom.
+If I had not been put off by travelfish's report, I would have been happy with this place walk-in off the ferry in 2008.The tidal creek looks a bit daggy low tide but maybe you have your own little Venice when the water rises.
+Beach 30m away.
+400baht before bargaining when I checked which was fair value in 2008 - but apparently prices have gone up since.
+They have also added some aircon to a few bungalows.
+And a few cheapie smaller share bathroom places closer the beach.

-The beach isn’t quite as attractive on the other (southern) side of the pier, but some rather nice concrete wall/thatch roof bungalows looked like flash packer standard were going in, about 50% finished in Nov 08.
+The beach isn’t quite as attractive on the other (southern) side of the pier, but some rather nice concrete wall/thatch roof bungalows looked like flash packer standard were going in (2008), about 50% finished - and (naturally) completed in 2014.
+Look pretty sweet - The Heaven Resort:

 There is no village right at the pier.
 There is a cluster of houses and a few shops maybe 600m up the paved road.
 HALAVEE RESORT is just off the road to the left in this area - okay budget according to travelfish, but one I didn’t get to check.